 Θx – slope of arch, degrees

 Φ – angle of skewback with horizontal, degrees

+ρ - density of masonry, psf/in. thickness (N/m2/m)

 Figure 1

 Arch Design Nomenclature

 Masonry Strength

 The strength of brick masonry is a function of the brick used, the mortar used, and the geometry of the brick/mortar interface (bedding, bond pattern, etc.).
 For arch construction, the variations are somewhat simplified as the arch can be considered a stack bond element with the head joints, if any, making no contribution to the strength.
 Further, it is typically unnecessary to grout arch masonry, so strengths based on grouted masonry can be removed.
 Based on these simplifications, strengths used for arch design can be taken from the MSJC Code, as summarized below.
 [1]